 We have prepared answers to some of the most Frequently Asked Questions from students, faculty and parents.
 We hope you find these answers helpful.
-If you need more information, contact the OASIS at (217) 206-7471 or email@example.com.
+If you need more information, contact us at (217) 206-7471 or email@example.com.

 How do I find out who my advisor is?

-OASIS advisors assist entering first-year students, sophomores, and transfers who have not yet been assigned an advisor within their major.
+First year advisors assist entering first-year students, sophomores, and transfers who have not yet been assigned an advisor within their major.
 Entering first-year students will meet their advisor during their Orientation session.
-A student may call or email OASIS at any time to find out who their assigned advisor is.
+A student may call or email us at any time to find out who their assigned advisor is.

 Do I have to see an advisor to register for classes?

 Yes, all new entering students must see an academic advisor prior to registering for classes.
 All continuing first-year, sophomore, and undeclared transfer students must also see an advisor prior to registration.
-All students with fewer than 30 semester hours or who have not decided on their major are advised in OASIS and have an advising hold until they are transitioned to their college advisor.
+All students with fewer than 30 semester hours or who have not decided on their major have an advising hold until they are transitioned to their college advisor.